The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Study Guide >> Financial Sciences

-4. Profit enterprises, methods her formation, distribution and use
+4. Profit enterprises, methods her formation, distribution And use

 Abstract >> Economics

-5. Formation, distribution and usage profits (1)
+5. Formation, distribution And usage profit (1)

 Coursework >> Financial Sciences